 Student Training and Community Engagement

-This project is designed around student and citizen engagement, drawing on models of public history and community-based research.
+This project was designed around student and citizen engagement, drawing on models of public history and community-based research.
 From 2016-2018, Garrett and Price taught an immersive field course in Sikkim that focused on Buddhist pilgrimage travel, the influence of rivers on Himalayan cultures, and the interplay between religious institutions and environmental sustainability movements in the region.

 Nepali Language Workshop at University of Toronto with Laxmi Nath Shrestha from Kathmandu.
 Laxmi Nath Shrestha is a widely acclaimed Nepali language teacher who has served as a teacher of several generations of Nepal Studies scholars.
 Over the last 15 years he has been conducting courses at universities in Heidelberg, Lisbon, Marburg, and Vienna.